Back to Fluff: Highlights from Fluff Fest 2014

 Backtrack were super boring to me.
 It seems I wasn’t at Fluff Fest to listen to Backtrack or any other band like that.

 And then… ta-da-da-dam!
 Bane coming back to Fluff Fest.
-Timeless classics including “Count Me Out” and new songs from their last record “Don’t Wait Up”.
-Everything’s in its place, people moshing and stage-diving from first to last second of their intensive set, Aaron Bedard talking inspirational talks about hardcore scene being a place for rejects and passionate kids from all over the world.
-Bane’s music and lyrics as a vehicle to make a change in this fucked up world.
-Probably you’ll read or hear about Bane’s performance at Fluff Fest from many other people, so I’ll just stop here.
+Timeless classics including “Count Me Out” and new songs from their last record Don’t Wait Up.
+Everything’s in its place—people moshing and stage-diving from the first to the last second of their intense set.
+Aaron Bedard gave inspirational talks about the hardcore scene being a place for rejects and passionate kids from all over the world.
+Bane’s music and lyrics serve as a vehicle to make a change in this fucked-up world.
+You’ll probably read or hear about Bane’s performance at Fluff Fest from many other people, so I’ll just stop here.

-Bane played their last song at Fluff Fest and probably they’re not coming back to this festival again.
+Bane played their last song at Fluff Fest, and probably they’re not coming back to this festival again.

 Conclusions…